 At harvest time, approximately half of each plant was trimmed and frozen immediately while the other half of each plant was trimmed and hung to dry slowly in the dark at 50-60% RH/13ºC over the course of a month.
 Once dry, the buds were transferred to ziplock bags and stored in the freezer for another month before processing.

 The same equipment and techniques are used when processing fresh-frozen or dried material, the only difference being that dried flowers will need to be rehydrated before starting the extraction.
 This is to ensure a cleaner end product, avoiding any contamination of the hash by plant debris that could result from agitating dry and brittle flowers.
-It’s usually enough to let the material soak in ice cold water for around 20-30 minutes before proceeding with the extraction process.
+It's usually enough to let the material soak in ice-cold water for around 20-30 minutes before proceeding with the extraction process.

-Here we’ll just share a few details of the extraction, but for an much more in-depth guide on making your own bubble hash, read our other article on the subject: How to make ice water hash.
+Here we'll just share a few details of the extraction, but for a much more in-depth guide on making your own bubble hash, read our other article on the subject: How to make ice water hash.

 In this case, the material was processed in a medium-sized portable washing machine, but smaller and larger machines are available depending on your need.
 Hand-stirring in a bucket is a perfectly viable option for smaller quantities or if you don't have a washing machine.

 Various types of quality and sizes of filter bags are available for making hash, but for this project we used a 5-bag set of Pure Extract Bags to filter the water and separate the vegetable matter (220) and the different sizes of trichome heads by micron size from (160>120>73>25).
 The use of a 220 micron zip-close work bag inside the machine can be a useful idea to save time and mess, while some may prefer to wash the material loose, thus allowing it to circulate freely in the water.
 It's a personal choice and experience will show which works best for you.